 Just changing one is like changing the ingredients of a cake, it changes what comes out in the end product.

-Here’s why the best lifting shoes will help you reach your goals
+Here’s why good shoes will help you reach your goals

-There are a ton reasons for you to get the best shoes for the gym:
+There are several reasons for you to get the best powerlifting shoes for the gym: